-If any member is unable to attend a meeting of the Risk Committee, he or she may participate in it by phone or video conference.
+If any member is unable to attend a meeting of the Risk Committee, he or she may participate in the meeting by phone or video conference.

-Only the members and the Secretary of the Risk Committee have the right to attend its meetings.
+Only the members and the Secretary of the Risk Committee are entitled to attend its meetings.

-At the Chairman's proposal, the Risk Committee may invite to any of its meetings any executive of the Company (including an executive of any of the principal subsidiaries) capable of having a bearing upon the work of the Risk Committee, as well as the Statutory Auditors of the Company.

-Quorum and majority rule
+At the Chairman's proposal, the Risk Committee may invite to any of its meetings any executive of the Company (including an executive of any of the principal subsidiaries) capable of informing the work of the Risk Committee, as well as the Statutory Auditors of the Company. • Quorum and majority rule

-The Risk Committee may not validly express its opinions and recommendations unless at least half of its members (including the Chairman) are present.
+The opinions and recommendations expressed by the Risk Committee can only be valid if at least half of its members (including the Chairman) are present.